chigozzdevv/suimo/README.md

 # Suimo — Authorized data for AI agents (powered by Walrus and Sui)

-Suimo lets AI agents fetch authorized content with consent, metering, and instant custodial settlement in USDC on Sui.
+Suimo lets AI agents fetch authorized content with consent, metering, and instant settlement in WAL tokens on Sui.
 Content blobs are stored publicly on Walrus, encrypted with Seal and unlocked on-chain via policy-gated decryption.

+## Powered by Walrus & Sui

+- **Walrus Storage**: All data resources (files, datasets) are stored as blobs on Walrus.
+- **Seal Encryption**: Data is encrypted client-side using Mysten's Seal before upload.
+- **Policy-Gated Access**: Decryption keys are only released to authorized parties (the platform) after on-chain payment verification.
+- **Sui Payments**: Real-time settlement using WAL tokens on the Sui testnet.
+- **MCP Gateway**: A standard interface for AI agents to discover, purchase, and use these decentralized resources.

 ## Table of contents